HavocAI/mavlink_to_db/README.md

 Each message type maps to the InfluxDB measurement, tagged with the file name and optionally a vehicle name.

-This tool was inspired my [Maverick's mavlogd tool](https://goodrobots.github.io/maverick/current/#/modules/analysis), but is standalone and does not make assumptions about the vehicle type.
+This tool was inspired by [Maverick's mavlogd tool](https://goodrobots.github.io/maverick/current/#/modules/analysis), but is standalone and does not make assumptions about the vehicle type.
 Unlike mavlogd, this tool does not maintain a log index.
 Instead, this can be done with Grafana table driven by the following [Flux](https://www.influxdata.com/products/flux/) query:
 ```
 data = from(bucket: "mavlink")
   |> range(start: -1)